-If an employee terminates his employment with the Village

-less than two (2) years after completing a course and receiving any tuition reimbursement from the Employer, then the Employer may deduct the tuition reimbursement (or a portion thereof) from the employee's final paycheck or take such other steps as may be necessary in order to obtain the repayment of tuition monies reimbursement previously provided to the employee.
+If an employee terminates his employment with the Village less than two (2) years after completing a course and receiving any tuition reimbursement from the Employer, then the Employer may deduct the tuition reimbursement (or a portion thereof) from the employee's final paycheck or take such other steps as may be necessary in order to obtain the repayment of tuition monies reimbursement previously provided to the employee.

-Tuition reimbursement in an approved course of study is limited to a maximum of six (6) credit hours per semester.
+Tuition reimbursement in an approved course of study is limited to a maximum of six (6) credit hours per semester with prior pre-approval by the Village.